flow-OverStack/QuestionService/README.md

 ### Installation

 1. Clone the repo
-2. Configure `appsettings.json` and `.NET User Secrets` in `QuestionService.Api` with your database and Redis.
+2. Configure `appsettings.json` in `.NET User Secrets` in `QuestionService.Api` with your database and Redis.
    Example:
    ```json
     {